kiranmv002/js-from-zero/README.md

 - keyboard support — 1 2 3 4 or a b c d to answer
 - enter or space for next question

+### ✅ day 19 — modules and import export
+files → `01-basics/modules/`

+- named exports — export multiple things from one file
+- default export — main export of a module
+- named imports — import specific things
+- import with alias — rename on import
+- import everything as namespace with *
+- default + named imports together

 ---

 ## 📊 progress